matthewbolding/home-media-utilities/README.md

 * Consider a way to limit the accural of $BACKUPS' size
 * Reconsider cloud storage because of slow internet
 * Exclude transcode folder
+* Consider only updating the tar archive with new files instead of creating new archives each month

 ## file-system-checks.sh